-The affirmative vote of a majority of the votes cast at the 2013 Annual Meeting, in person or by proxy, is required for the approval of the resolution in this proposal.
+The affirmative vote of the holders of a majority of the shares of common stock represented at the Meeting in person or by proxy is required for the approval of the resolution in this proposal.
 Pursuant to applicable broker rules, brokers will not have discretionary authority to vote on this proposal and, therefore, will not be included in vote totals and will not affect the outcome of the vote on this proposal.
 Unless otherwise indicated, the persons named in the proxy will vote all proxies in favor of this proposal.
 As an advisory vote, this proposal is not binding upon the Company.
 However, the Compensation Committee, which is responsible for designing and administering the Company's executive compensation program, values the opinions expressed by shareholders and will consider the outcome of the vote when making future compensation decisions.
-Abstentions and broker non-votes, if any, will not have any effect on the results of those deliberations.
+Abstentions will have the same effect as a "no" vote on the approval of the resolution in this proposal.